aboubakr-jelloulat/Database-Connectivity-ADO-.NET/README.md

 5. Open a Pull Request

-## 📞 Support

-If you have any questions or need help with this repository:

-- Create an issue in the GitHub repository
-- Check the documentation in the `docs/` folder
-- Review the example code in the `src/Examples/` directory

----

 **Happy Learning! 🚀**

 *This repository is designed for educational purposes to help developers master database operations with C# and ADO.NET.*